Jonashellevang/IE_MBD_2020/Big Data & Health/README.md

 # 23andMe: Genetic Testing for Consumers
-For my "Big Data & Health" class we had to write a report based on our personal opinions about the case between the FDA in the United States of America and 23andMe.
+For my "Big Data & Health" class we had to write a report based on our personal opinions about the case between the FDA in the USA and 23andMe.

 23andMe is one of the first consumer based genetic testing companies, co-founded by Anne Wojcicki in Silicon Valley in 2006.
 In 2007, the company, together with two other companies, announced that they were going to start selling Single Nucleotide Polymorphism (SNP) chip genetic testing kits directly to consumers, which would lead to easy access at an affordable price.
 The SNP chip genetic testing kits sequences only parts of the genome, which is why it could be done cheaper and faster than the first methods, you simply spit and wait for the results.
 Their plan to sell directly to consumers was met with skepticism and concerns as this had previously only been available through doctors, and that the consumer would not know how to interpret this data.
 However, the sale started, at a low speed, only boosted by increased awareness due to Angelina Jolie testing and openly speaking about her results.